 Participants will demonstrate proficiency in the different aspects of the sugaring process and, in turn, receive an ERAFANS sugaring badge representing their understanding of the practice, along with a professional development certificate.
 If you want to introduce sugaring to your program or personal practice with intention and authenticity but are not sure where to start, then this primer is for you!

-Your course facilitators is Emily Woodmansee, ERAFANS Board member and founder of Among the Ferns.
+Your course facilitators is Emily Woodmansee, ERAFANS Course Facilitator and director of Among the Ferns.

 ONLINE LEARNING FORMAT